Robot dossier

 What sensors does the EBO Max FamilyBot have?

-The EBO Max FamilyBot is equipped with 2 sensor types: 4K camera, V-SLAM visual navigation.
+The EBO Max FamilyBot is equipped with 3 sensor types: 4K 8MP 131° ultra-wide camera, V-SLAM visual navigation, 4-mic array with AI noise cancellation / 360° sound localization.
 These sensors work together through sensor fusion to provide comprehensive environmental awareness for autonomous operation.
 See the sensor analysis section for details.

 How long does the EBO Max FamilyBot battery last?

-The EBO Max FamilyBot has a rated battery life of Not officially disclosed and charges in Not officially disclosed.
+The EBO Max FamilyBot has a rated battery life of Standby: 6 hours; video recording: 4 hours; continuous movement: 3 hours and charges in 3–4 hours.
 Actual battery performance may vary based on usage intensity, ambient temperature, and specific tasks being performed.
 Heavy workloads like continuous navigation and sensor processing will consume battery faster than idle or standby modes.

 What AI does the EBO Max FamilyBot use?